Documentation

 full_scanfalseReview the whole repository instead (paid plan).

-min_severitynoneHide findings below this severity (note, improve, must_fix, block).
+min_severitynoneHide findings below this severity (info, minor, major, blocker).

 max_severitynoneHide findings above this severity.

-disabled_analyzersnoneA list of analyzers to turn off, by full ID, short name, or concern.
+disabled_analyzersnoneA list of rules to turn off, by full ID, short name, or concern.

 require_reasonfalseRequire a reason on every mind:disable directive.